clif-os/bdCard/PROPOSAL.md

 **Open Sourcing:**

-If at any point after the completion of the application _The Joint Center for Housing Studies_ desires to move the application code to Open Source, Mimio LLC will comply.
+If at any point throughout the construction of the application _The Joint Center for Housing Studies_ desires to move the application code to Open Source, _Mimio LLC_ will comply.
 Work put into open sourcing the project will likely be considered a major addition to the project structure, billed according to the Project Costs section of this agreement.

 **Sole Agreement:**